bomonike/bomonike.github.io/learn-chinese.md

    * https://www.youtube.com/watch?v=V8EFhnMaVRk

 <a target="_blank" href="https://www.youtube.com/watch?v=fojzNrwAAyI&pp=ugUEEgJlbg%3D%3D">VIDEO</a>:
-The Chinese language first appeared as bone script on oracle bones (甲骨文) from the Shang dynasty was discovered in 1899.
+The earlist appearance of Chinese script is on oracle bones (甲骨文) during the Shang dynasty, discovered in 1899.
 Bronze script.
 The first emporor, Qin Shi Huang, around 221-1 BC, standardized weights, measures, and writing into "Small Seal Script" as "clerical script" was gaining ground on official documents 200 BC - 300 AD during the Han dynasty.
 Abbreviated cursive "Grass" script by poets developed into more regular kaishu (楷书) script used today.
 "Running script" xingshu since 100 AD is stylistically between the two.

 Early writing were vertical and did not include punctuation marks to show end of sentences.

-The first chinese dictionary (Shouwenjiezi) was published in Eastern Han around 100 AD.
+### Six writings

-It listed the character for "mountain" with what is now the traditional variant used in Hong Kong.
+The first chinese dictionary (Shouwen jiezi) was compiled by Xu Shen in  published in Eastern Han around 100 AD.
+He divided letters into "6 writings" (liushu) It listed the character for "mountain" with what is now the traditional variant used in Hong Kong.

 Woodblock printing was invented during the Tang dynasty around 600 AD.
 Around 1039-1048 AD, Bi Sheng invented movable clay type printing, which broke often.